qaziafzalarian/awesome-llm-jailbreaks/README.md

 - **Indirect Prompt Injection:** This is where a malicious prompt is hidden in data the LLM processes, like a webpage, PDF, or email.
 The model reads this data and the hidden instructions within it can override its original task.

 ### AI Hacking and Exploits Explained
-For the GitHub repo "elder-plinius," AI hacking is not traditional cybercrime but an ideology-driven practice focused on finding and leveraging linguistic and procedural vulnerabilities in Large Language Models (LLMs).
+For the GitHub repo "[awesome-llm-jailbreaks](https://github.com/Techiral/awesome-llm-jailbreaks/tree/main)," AI hacking is not traditional cybercrime but an ideology-driven practice focused on finding and leveraging linguistic and procedural vulnerabilities in Large Language Models (LLMs).
 The goal is to systematically remove safety constraints, an act they frame as "liberation."

 #### Core Philosophy: Exploitation as Liberation